LatentKeypointGAN: Controlling Images via Latent Keypoints

 \section{Abstract}

-Generative adversarial networks (GANs) have attained photo-realistic quality in image generation.
+Generative adversarial networks (GANs) can now generate photo-realistic images.
 However, how to best control the image content remains an open challenge.
-We introduce LatentKeypointGAN, a two-stage GAN which is trained end-to-end on the classical GAN objective with internal conditioning on a set of space keypoints.
-These keypoints have associated appearance embeddings that respectively control the position and style of the generated objects and their parts.
-A major difficulty that we address with suitable network architectures and training schemes is disentangling the image into spatial and appearance factors without domain knowledge and supervision signals.
-We demonstrate that LatentKeypointGAN provides an interpretable latent space that can be used to re-arrange the generated images by re-positioning and exchanging keypoint embeddings, such as generating portraits by combining the eyes, and mouth from different images.
+We introduce LatentKeypointGAN, a two-stage GAN internally conditioned on a set of keypoints and associated appearance embeddings providing control of the position and style of the generated objects and their respective parts.
+A major difficulty that we address is disentangling the image into spatial and appearance factors with little domain knowledge and supervision signals.
+We demonstrate in a user study and quantitative experiments that LatentKeypointGAN provides an interpretable latent space that can be used to re-arrange the generated images by re-positioning, adding, removing, and exchanging keypoint embeddings, such as generating portraits by combining the eyes, and mouth from different images.
+Notably, our method does not require labels as it is self-supervised and thereby applies to diverse application domains, such as editing portraits, indoor rooms, and full-body human poses.
 In addition, the explicit generation of keypoints and matching images enables a new, GAN-based method for unsupervised keypoint detection.